griff4692/chemotaxis/README.md

 # Project 1: Chemotaxis Revisited

 ## Citation and License
 This project belongs to Department of Computer Science, Columbia University.
-It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the Authors i.e TAs Naman Goyal, Griffin Adams and the Instructor - Prof. Kenneth Ross.
+It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the Authors i.e TAs Griffin Adams (First Author), Naman Goyal and the Instructor - Prof. Kenneth Ross.

 ## Summary